 A particularly important institution is that of the Fund Drive, launched in 1967 to support the Scholarship Program.
 Three committees of volunteers – the Alumni Fund Drive Committee, the Parents Fund Drive Committee, and the Past Parents Fund Drive Committee – were formed to raise funds for this purpose.
 Each year, they organize a series of events, such as the established Christmas Bazaar, the proceeds of which are allocated to our School’s Scholarship Program.

 College Theme of the Year was established in 2012-2013.
 It is our School’s tribute to major events, milestones or personalities in the College’s history, marked by an anniversary or a broader conjuncture of happenings.
 Throughout the course of the academic year, the School holds events and activities related to a central theme.
-Our School dedicates the academic year 2020-2021 to patriotism, under the heading “A historical Greek school honors the history of its homeland – National Awareness - Patriotic Mindset: Foundation of Education – “Compass” of the College’s timeless contributions.”
+The College Theme of academic year 2021-2022 is: "Tradition - Innovation: Enduring companions, but also creative contributors to the educational - pedagogical mission of Athens College".

 Each year, the Junior High and High Schools select Student Ambassadors, who are delegates of the 15-member Class Councils actively engaged in school life.
 They act as Student representatives in all internal and external events and activities and introduce distinguished guests, visitors, prospective parents and students to the School’s history, heritage and traditions through campus guided tours and other activities, by sharing their unique College experiences.